 Tools - Firewall Settings - Profiles - Firewall Profile - IP Addresses Whitelist

-If you are using a router, before you try the following you should first try connecting your modem directly to your computer.
-You should also try using an Ethernet cable instead of wireless, as wireless connections can cause issues, as well as rebooting or "power-cycling" all of your computer hardware, including computer, router, and modem.
+If you are using a router, try connecting your modem directly to your computer before reporting a connection issue.
+You should also try using an Ethernet cable instead of connecting wirelessly, as wireless connections can be slower and less stable than wired connections.
+You can also try rebooting or "power-cycling" all of your computer hardware, including computer, router, and modem.